grantwkenn/Temple-Game/README.md

 ## Student Name : Grant Kennedy
 ## Student ID : 913056513

-A single player Temple Game application implemented in Java for CSC 413: Software Development at San Francisco State University
+"Pyramid Panic" or "Temple" is a single player puzzle game application implemented in Java for CSC 413: Software Development at San Francisco State University

 Use WASD controls for movement.
 After removing the sword from the temple, the player's visibility is reduced to a small radius.
 Hold spacebar restore your visibility while draining your score.
 Make it to then end of the level by avoiding all enemies, and collect items to maximize player score.